koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ## Get an instance removed rootContainerInstance through ref

 Let's move on the last test!
-The test "Get an instance removed rootContainerInstance through ref".
+The test "should be able to get an instance removed rootContainerInstance through ref"

-This test checks the value through the `ref` prop.
+This test checks the value through the `ref` prop. so we have to filter rootContainerInstance from an instance.
-We can modify a public instance by `getPublicInstance`.
-So let's implement this.
-The implmentation is simple.
-It's just ok to filter `rootContainerInstance` from an instance.

 ```ts
 export const getPublicInstance = (instance: Instance) => {